Ryan McMahon Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 20th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 18th in the league.

-- The Mets have the 17th-ranked team ERA among all MLB pitching staffs (4.47).
+- The Mets' 4.48 team ERA ranks 17th among all MLB pitching staffs.

-- Mets pitchers combine to allow 48 total home runs at a clip of 1.5 per game (third-most in the league).
+- Mets pitchers combine to surrender the third-most home runs in baseball (49 total, 1.4 per game).

-- The Mets are sending Megill (3-1) to the mound to make his seventh start of the season.
-He is 3-1 with a 4.11 ERA and 23 strikeouts in 30 2/3 innings pitched.
+- The Mets are sending Lucchesi (1-0) out for his fourth start of the season.
+He is 1-0 with a 3.86 ERA and 13 strikeouts through 16 1/3 innings pitched.

-- In his most recent time out on Monday, the righty went 5 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering four hits.
+- The lefty last pitched on Wednesday against the Detroit Tigers, when he threw four innings, allowing four earned runs while giving up five hits.

-- The 27-year-old has an ERA of 4.11, with 6.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .250 against him.
+- The 29-year-old has amassed an ERA of 3.86, with 7.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.